 3. Identify the team members and stakeholders – While your team and the event stakeholders may consist of different groups of people, more than likely, they will overlap a bit.
 Your team members are the individuals who are helping you put on a great event (lighting, stage direction, marketing, etc.), and the stakeholders are the decision-makers.
 You’ll likely have both internal and external stakeholders.
 For example, internal stakeholders might include yourself, the marketing director, the stage manager, etc.

-On the other hand, external stakeholders will likely be sponsors, exhibitors, attendees, speakers, any organizations involved, etc. The purpose of identifying your team members is so that you understand your resources; the purpose of identifying your stakeholders is so that you know the decision-makers involved.
+On the other hand, external stakeholders will likely be sponsors, exhibitors, attendees, speakers, venue coordinators, and any organizations involved.
+The purpose of identifying your team members is so that you understand your resources; the purpose of identifying your stakeholders is so that you know the decision-makers involved.
 Successful events assign a decision-maker or facilitator (AKA stakeholder) to each team who filters communication between other teams.

 4. Identify all tasks – This step will not only help you keep your sanity when faced with large tasks, but will also help you figure out exactly what help you’ll need.
 Big, scary undertakings, like securing the venue, can be broken down into bite size tasks that seem much more manageable.
 When reviewing all that needs to be done, list out all your big tasks first, assign them their due dates (see Step Two, below), and then break those big tasks out into the individual steps it takes to accomplish them.
 For example, when it comes to securing a venue, your individual steps might include research, in-person visits to a certain amount of venues, signing the contract on your chosen venue, and submitting the down payment.